-Section 3: Basic GPS Operations
+Section 3: Basic GPS Operation

 This section addresses the unit's most basic GPS operations.
 The tutorials presented in Sec.
 3 follow a chronological order.
 Sec.
 4, Advanced GPS Operations, will discuss other more advanced functions and utilities.
-Material in Sec.
-4 is arranged in alphabetical order.

 Before you turn on the unit and find where you are, it's a good idea to learn about the different keys, the four Page screens and how they all work together.
-BUT, if you just can't wait to get outside, turn to the one-page Quick Reference on page 36.
+BUT, if you just can't wait to get outside, turn to the one-page Quick Reference on page 40.